 The Mylar bags can be heat sealed and offer more protection than a typical Ziploc bag.

 If you are going to be storing your dehydrated foods for the long term these are important to have on hand.

 Benefits of Dehydrated Foods

-Diet and the nutrients we take into our body has become a subject of science and health.
+Diet and the nutrients we take into our body have become a subject of science and health.

-It has been proven that how we feed our bodies dictates its performance.
+It has been proven that how we feed our body dictates its performance.
 A poor diet can be linked to many poor choices in the foods we eat.

 It is in the modifying of the diet where we see the biggest benefits of dehydrated foods.

 Dehydrated foods are good for you and for those you live with.

 You will save money on buying all sorts of things when you start dehydrating foods.
 Just the money you save on food waste alone will blow you away.
 Food waste disappears because when things sit around too long they get dehydrated.